 ACS Athens if further affiliated with the following organizations:

-- ECIS (European Council of International Schools): a non-profit global membership organisation that provides professional learning, credentials, and bespoke solutions to its members.
+- ECIS: (The Educational Collaborative for International Schools): a non-profit global membership organisation that provides professional learning, credentials, and bespoke solutions to its members.
 ECIS is the leading collaborative global network promoting and supporting the ideals and best practices of international education.

 - NESA (Near East South Asia Council of Overseas Schools): a non-profit, voluntary association of more than 100 private, independent American/international schools in North Africa, the Middle East and South and Southeast Asia.
 NESA's mission is to serve member schools "by facilitating sustainable and systemic school improvement based on the best practices of American and international education."